PunchThrough/bean-docs/src/projects/fire-pumpkin.md

 It is essential that your pumpkin looks amazing otherwise the Halloween gods may punish you with a proper burning. ( I lost my knuckle hair for my sins. ) Really this means making sure you line up the nozzle on the Glade Air Freshener with the mouth of your pumpkin.

-{{{img_rel this 'CarvingSettingUp.JPG' 'Get everything you need' '100%'}}}
+{{{img_rel this 'CarvingSettingUp.JPG' 'Get everything you need' '75%'}}}

 Get everything together to gut this puppy!

-{{{img_rel this 'PumpkinCutTop.jpg' 'STAB TOP OFF' '100%'}}}
+{{{img_rel this 'PumpkinCutTop.jpg' 'STAB TOP OFF' '75%'}}}

 Safely use a large knife to remove the top.

 {{{img_rel this 'PumpkinPullOutGuts.jpg' 'Gutt it!'
-'100%'}}}
+'75%'}}}

 Use hands to cleanly remove insides.

 {{{img_rel this 'PumpkinKnifeEyes.jpg' 'REMOVE EYES!'
-'100%'}}}
+'75%'}}}

 Safely hold pumpkin in one hand while using sharp knife to stab eyes out.

 {{{img_rel this 'PumpkinOutside.jpg' 'All Done!'
-'100%'}}}
+'75%'}}}

 Admire your creation.
-It is now time to turn this pumpkin into a fire breathing dragon.
+It is time to turn this pumpkin into a fire breathing dragon.

 ## Program Your Bean

 In order to get the Pumpkin NotiFire to spit flames whenever you get a text we used [ANCS ](/features/ancs/) (Apple Notification Center Service) to receive all the phones notifications.
 The Bean+ goes through the notifications and triggers if there is a text message notifications.
 This could be done with any notification or a specific text message!

-After the Bean+ is paired with your phones ANCS sends all notifications that you recieve.
+After the Bean+ is paired with your phones ANCS sends all notifications that you receive.
 Be careful because it sends all the qued up notifications that you have never looked at.
-Before you go throwing flames it's time to clear all those tinder match notificaitons and the text messages that come with them.
+Before you go throwing flames it's time to clear all those tinder match notifications and the text messages that come with them.

 ### Code